dai-shi/blog/content/posts/react-hooks-usestate-and-usereducer-are-equivalent-in-theoretical-expressiveness/index.md

 };
 ```

-Which do you feel comfortable?
+Which do you feel comfortable with?

 ### Bonus

 If useState is as powerful as useReducer, useReducer
-should be able to implemented with useState in userland.
+should be able to be implemented with useState in userland.

 ```javascript
 const useReducer = (reducer, initialArg, init) => {